 We will have our existing activities and friends and will retain, merge, add to, or modify these as we develop our relationship together.
 While we have our existing lives, we will co-regulate to determine how to develop a new merged life.

 We will be happy reading together while snuggled up or walking arm in arm while radiating a happy coupled energy.
-We will enjoy a lazy morning stealing loving looks while reading the paper or getting out for a vigorous (or not so vigorous) ride or hike.
+We will enjoy a lazy morning stealing loving looks while reading the paper or getting out for a vigorous (or not so vigorous) ride, hike, or row.